ton-community/tutorials/docs/04-testing/npmton.md

 ## Step 5: Debug by dumping variables

 Testing is fun as long as everything works as expected.
-But what happens when something doesn't work and you're not sure where the problem is?
+But what happens when something doesn't work, and you're not sure where the problem is?
 The most convenient method I found to debug your FunC code is to add debug prints in strategic places.
 This is very similar to debugging JavaScript by using `console.log(variable)` to [print](https://developer.mozilla.org/en-US/docs/Web/API/Console/log) the value of variables.

 The TVM has a special instruction for [dumping variables](https://ton.org/docs/develop/func/builtins?id=dump-variable) in debug.
 Run `~dump(variable_name);` in your FunC code to use it.
 You can also print constants by using `~dump(12345);` which can be helpful to show that the VM indeed reached a certain line.